Ornithopter model EV7

 Wing twisting

-At the EV7a again was used aeroelastic twisting along the whole wing.
-At rest the wing takes the twist position of the upstroke (look also at the preceding picture).
+along the whole wing.
+At rest the wing takes the twist position of the upstroke

 Wing root fairing

-Inflating the air spring
+Inflating the airpring

-By the pressure you may control the flapping time comparison between the upstroke and downstroke.
-At the EV-models mostly was aimed for ratio 1:1.
+may control the flapping time comparison between the upstroke and downstroke.

 High start

-With the EV7a ornithopter high starts
+With the EV7a ornithopter high starts with a rubber

-with a rubber cord were carried out for the first time.
-A hight
+cord were carried out for the first time.
+A height of about 10 meters was

-of about 10 meters was enough.
-To do this the mechanism must be
+enough.
+To do this the mechanism must be locked in glide position (please

 On the inner arm wing the twisting is approximately correct.
-But
+But from today's

 Overshoot of the angle of attack

-(Annotation like picture before last
+(Annotation like corresponded picture

 of EV6 )

-At the end of the strokes in the hand wing the twisting increases
+At the end of the strokes in the hand wing the twisting increases too much.

-too much.
-This is mainly caused by the inertia of the trailing
+This is mainly caused by the inertia of the trailing edge when slowing down

-edge when slowing down the stroke motion and when accelerating
+the stroke motion and when accelerating in the opposite direction.

 When the wing comes to a standstill at the end of the stroke, in the interest of lift and thrust the angle of attack should be like gliding.
 But there are also small advantages to the overshooting (see handbook, chapter 6.8 and 6.9).